 HBO Asian Pacific American Visionaries is a short film competition sponsored by HBO that provides emerging directors of Asian and/or Pacific Islander descent the opportunity to showcase their work.

 Judged by a panel of HBO executives, industry leaders, and fellow APA filmmakers, the competition seeks to identify cinematic storytellers who offer unique perspectives of the Asian Pacific American experience.
-The theme for the 2019 APA Visionaries Short Film Competition centers around the modern APA experience.
-Films should explore life in today’s digital, information age from the unique perspective of an Asian Pacific American cinematic storyteller.
+The theme for the 2020 APA Visionaries Short Film Competition is “Breaking Barriers.”
+Films should provide a unique lens into the challenges and victories of overcoming obstacles from the perspective of an Asian Pacific American cinematic storyteller.

 In addition to receiving cash prizes, the three films will be selected to make their premiere at the Los Angeles Asian Pacific Film Festival in May 2020 and offered the opportunity to license their film to premiere exclusively on HBO and/or its platforms during Asian Pacific American Heritage Month in May 2020.

 Film premieres will be at HBO's sole discretion.

 1. Director must be a resident of one of the 50 United States or Washington, D.C.

 2. Films must have been directed by a person of Asian or Pacific Islander descent [i.e., descendants of the people of the Far East, Southeast Asia, Indian subcontinent or Pacific Islands (China, India, Japan, Korea, the Philippine Islands and Samoa)].

 3. Director must be at least 18 years of age and of the age of majority in their state of residence (i.e., 19 years of age in Alabama and Nebraska; 21 years of age in Mississippi) as of 9/15/19.

 5. Running time (inclusive of credits): 10-15 minutes.
 Film must be a minimum of 10 minutes in length; submissions shorter than 10 minutes in length will be disqualified.
 Films must be a maximum of 15 minutes in length (inclusive of title sequence and closing credits); if a submission is longer than 15 minutes in length, only the first 15 minutes of the film will be judged.
 Videos longer than 17 minutes will be disqualified.